hbctraining/main/registrations/AllFunders_Intro-to-R.md

 ### **Eligibility:**

-Preference is given to Harvard researchers who are:
+Priority is given to Harvard researchers who are:
 - at the Harvard Medical School in a lab on the Quad, with grants administered by HMS Gordon Hall OR
 - at the Harvard School of Dental Medicine, with grants administered by HMS Gordon Hall OR
 - an HMS graduate student OR